 Mail Experian disputes by certified mail

-When mail a dispute to Experian you should should send it by certified mail.
-This way you will have proof of the day they received the letter.
-Experian has 30 days to from the date they receive your dispute to complete their investigation.
-If they fail to remove any items that were not verified within 30 days you can file a complaint with the CFPB (Consumer Protection Financial Bureau).
+When mailing a dispute to Experian, you should send it by certified mail.
+This way, you will have proof of the day they received the letter.
+Experian has 30 days from the date they receive your dispute to complete their investigation.
+If they fail to remove any items that were not verified within 30 days, you can file a complaint with the CFPB (Consumer Protection Financial Bureau).

-Include the following to your dispute letter to Experian:
+Include the following in your dispute letter to Experian:

 - First and Last Name